Perspective | At 80, one woman is using her life story to teach people how to fight for justice

 On Thursday, Evansmore will help lead a protest caravan from Madison, W.Va., to Charleston, the state capital.
 The aim is to pressure Sen. Joe Manchin III (D-W.Va.), whose vote is necessary to repeal the Senate filibuster.
 Many see the filibuster as an obstacle to getting Congress to vote on bills that would restore the 1965 Voting Rights Act and set the minimum wage at $15 an hour.
 Passage of both bills would significantly affect the lives of the nation’s working class.

 Evansmore, 80, is also one of the chairpersons for the West Virginia Poor People’s Campaign.
-That is a branch of a national faith-based activist civic organization founded by Rev. William J. Barber II.
+That is a branch of a national faith-based activist civic organization founded by the Rev. William J. Barber II.
 In remaking the Poor People’s Campaign that was started by the Rev. Martin Luther King Jr. in 1968, Barber has cited poverty, racism and ecological destruction as culprits in the spiritual bankruptcy of the nation.
 The people of West Virginia know firsthand just how damaging poverty and not having a voice can be.

 One hundred years ago, in August 1921, thousands of coal miners gathered in Madison in preparation for a trek to Logan and Mingo counties.
 Several workers had been arrested for attempting to organize a union in both places.